 1.3 The local plan must be consistent with the National Planning Policy Framework (NPPF).
 This sets out the Government's planning policies for England and how they should be applied.
-The NPPF was originally published on March 27th, 2012, and updated versions were published on July 24th 2018 and February 19th 2019.
-It was last revised on July 20th, 2021, and it replaced the previous versions of the NPPF.
-It must be considered in the preparation of the local plan and is a material consideration when making planning decisions.
+The NPPF was originally published on March 27th, 2012, and updated versions were published on July 24th 2018, February 19th 2019, 20th July 2021, 5th September 2023 and 19th December 2023.
+It was last revised on 12th December 2024, and it replaced the previous versions of the NPPF.
+A further iteration of the NPPF is expected to be published for consultation later in 2025 together with draft proposals for new National Development Management Policies (NDMPs).
+The NPPF must be considered in the preparation of the local plan and is a material consideration when making planning decisions.
 Separate policy documents deal with waste and traveller sites.
 There is also associated National Planning Policy Guidance (NPPG) which supports the framework and is published online and regularly updated.
 More information on both the NPPF and NPPG is available here: